 The concept is known as Die Kosmische Oktave, or “Cosmic Octave”; discovered by Swiss mathematician and musicologist Hans Cousto, it states a link between different kinds of periodically occurring natural phenomena, such as the orbit of the planets, the weather, colours, rhythms and tones, thus affirming a harmony between life and the cycles of the cosmos, rhythms, sounds, colours and atoms.

-Held told The Electricity Club:“After I experienced the difference to the standard concert pitch, I was happy to do the entire ‘Zeitgeber’ album with this method.
+Held said: “After I experienced the difference to the standard concert pitch, I was happy to do the entire ‘Zeitgeber’ album with this method.
 And yes, you can hear the difference”.

 So each track on ‘Zeitgeber’ has been constructed and tuned to a particular planet’s unique parameters and characteristics.
 The end result is a largely uptempo electronic record that could potentially satisfy the ears of proggers and the feet of clubbers.